Skip to main content

 Transfer students in good standing will be evaluated on a case-by-case basis based upon documented training and experience.

-1. Transfer students will be required to submit: a letter requesting transfer, a copy of the Test of Essential Academic Skills (TEAS) results, a copy of their official transcript, Nursing course descriptions, and Nursing course syllabi to the Nursing Program Director.
-Upon review, the Nursing Program Director will arrange an appointment with the transfer candidate.
+1. Transfer students will be required to submit: a letter requesting transfer, a copy of the Test of Essential Academic Skills (TEAS) results, a copy of their official transcript, Nursing course descriptions, and Nursing course syllabi to the Director of Nursing.
+Upon review, the Director of Nursing will arrange an appointment with the transfer candidate.

 2. Transfer students must meet the Test of Essential Academic Skills eligibility with scores of: Reading 70% and Adjusted Individual Total Score of 66% or higher.
 TEAS scores are valid for 24 months.